kyma-project/telemetry-manager/docs/user/03-traces.md

 - Symptom: No traces are arriving at the destination.

-   Cause: The backend is not reachable or wrong authentication credentials are used
+   Cause: The backend is not reachable or wrong authentication credentials are used.

    Remedy: Investigate the cause with the following steps:
    1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.